 1. Giving the News

-Before you can make any plans, you must first decide when and how to tell your spouse you are pregnant.
+Before you can make any plans, you must first decide when and how to tell your spouse you are unexpectedly pregnant.
 This is rarely an easy topic to discuss, and you will want to consider many things when you have the talk about an unplanned pregnancy in your marriage:

 - Find the right time and place – Ideally, you can have this conversation in person and alone, when neither of you are busy or distracted.